 Feed-in Tariffs (FITs): Landlords who install an electricity-generating technology from a renewable or low-carbon source (such as solar PV or wind turbine) could get money from their energy supplier through the UK Government's Feed-in Tariffs scheme.

-Landlords may also have to meet the following set energy efficiency standards in future:
+Landlords may also have to meet set energy efficiency standards in future:

 - The Scottish Government consulted on draft regulations to improve energy efficiency and reduce carbon emissions in existing private sector houses.
 The consultation closed on 30 June 2017.